BPS-Circular-API/docs-page/docs/API/Using the API/Use-cachedlatest.md

 ---
-sidebar_position: 2
+sidebar_position: 4
 ---

-# Using /latest Endpoint
+# Using /cached-latest Endpoint

-In this tutorial, we will be using the /latest endpoint to get the latest circular in a category.
+In this tutorial, we will be using the /cached-latest endpoint to get a cached list of all circulars in one Category.

-This endpoint returns a dictionary (for `receive` being `all`) or string (for `receive` being `titles`/`links`), containing the latest circular (of the given category)'s title and direct download URL.
+This endpoint returns a dictionary (for `receive` being `all`) or string (for `receive` being `titles`/`links`), containing the latest circular (of the given category)'s title and direct download URL like the /latest endpoint.

-:::tip Tip!
+But, This endpoint caches the latest circular for an hour, and returns the cached circulars if the cache is still valid.

+This endpoint should be used when making an app that needs to get the latest circulars in one Category but does not need minute level precision.

+:::warning Warning!

-Use the `/cached-latest` endpoint if you're making an app that does not require minute level precision.
-It gives faster responses and reduces server load :D
+Don't use this endpoint if you're making an app that needs minute level precision.
+Use `/latest` instead!

 :::